Jägerschnitzel: Eastern German variation

 A common regional variation in eastern Germany is made from Jagdwurst, a type of pork sausage.
 To prepare jägerschnitzel from Jagdwurst, the sausage is first cut into finger-thick slices, breaded with bread roll crumbs and roasted in cooking oil or clarified butter until crispy and topped with tomato paste, ketchup, or a combination of both.
 It is usually served with pasta, potatoes (mashed potato, french fries or potato salad), or served alone as a snack.

-The dish was popular during the GDR era, particularly served in volume at canteens or as a school meal, often served with vegetables and lecsó.
+The dish was popular during the era of East Germany, particularly served in volume at canteens or as a school meal, often served with vegetables and lecsó.